|

 Program Directors Program Directors are responsible for the coordination of daily camp activities and evening programs.
 They run meals, plan weekly themes and skits, take attendance and facilitate evening programs.
 Although they play an active role in facilitating the day-time activity periods, their primary focus is the execution of evening activities.
 Housing is provided for the Program Directors outside of the cabin area.

-Junior Staff Directors Junior Staff directors are responsible for the training, supervision and mentoring of the Counselor-in-Training (CIT), Junior Counselors, and Assistant Counselors.
+Junior Staff Directors Junior Staff directors are responsible for the training, supervision and mentoring of the Counselor-in-Training (CIT) and Junior Counselors programs.
 Read more about the Junior Staff Training Programs at Sandy Hill Camp.